ColmiiK/cloud-1/README.md

 ## Completed requirements

 - The SQL database must work with WordPress and PHP-MyAdmin
+- Restart automatically if the server is rebooted
 - There must be a `docker-compose.yml`
 - The services are the components of a WordPress site
 - One application per container